-Man Does Cat Bath Rap In Bathtub Bathing His Cat, Ravioli [VIDEO]
+Man Does Cat Bath Rap In Bathtub Bathing His Cat, Ravioli [Video]

 There seems to be nothing like a great animal video to calm the mind and the spirit, and a Baltimore rapper called @iAmMoshow, along with his orange tabby, Ravioli are funny, and oddly sweet.
-Rapper@ iAmMoshow actually gets in the tub with Ravioli, and raps sweetly to keep Ravioli calm while getting a bath.
+Rapper@ iAmMoshow actually gets in the tub with Ravioli and raps sweetly to keep Ravioli calm while getting a bath.
 While it’s not certain if @iAmMoshow is brave, or a masochist, he seems committed to Ravioli’s hygiene ritual.

 And @iAmMoshow is in good company when it comes to treating his pet crew like they are his children.
 Queen Elizabeth is well known for giving her Pembroke Welsh Corgis the royal treatment.
 Each Corgi has their own silver bowls for food and water, gets fresh made food, and has regular veterinary care, including supplements and holistic treatments.